 To reach Krakow from the international airport Warsaw Frederic Chopin Airport you can:

-take domestic flights (departure from Warsaw to Krakow)
+take domestic flights (departure from Warsaw to Cracow)

 take a train

-There are many trains (Inter City and Express) from Warsaw to
+There are many trains (Inter City and Express) from Warszawa to

-Krakow and from Krakow to Warsaw daily, see the
+Krakow and from Krakow to Warszawa daily in the

-The Central Railway Station in Warsaw is located about 10 km from the airport.
-We recommend you to take Airport City bus (avoid taxis in Warsaw – they are very expensive for a foreigner).
+The Central Railway Station in Warszawa is located about 10 km from the airport.
+We recommend you to take Airport City bus (avoid taxis in Warszawa - they are very expensive for foreigner).

 Poland is a member state of the European Union.
 Citizens of some non-EU countries may need a visa.
-Relevant information can be found at the web site of the
+Relevant information could be found at

-Ministry of Foreign Affairs of the Republic of Poland.
+Ministry of Foreign Affairs of the Republic of Poland site.

-International credit cards (VISA, Mastercard, Eurocard) are accepted in a majority of hotels, in many shops and restaurants, and can be used in most cash machines ("bankomat").
+International credit cards (VISA, Mastercard, Eurocard) are accepted in a majority of hotels, in many shops & restaurants, and can be used in most cash machines ("bankomat").